Countly/countly-sdk-documentation/java/next.md

     User starts playing a level "37" of your game, you call
     <code>Countly.instance().events().startEvent("LevelTime")</code> to start
     tracking how much time a user spends on this level.
-Also keep your segmentation values in a map like&nbsp;
+Also keep your segmentation values in a map like
   </li>
 </ul>
 <pre><code class="java hljs">HashMap&lt;String, Object&gt; segmentation = <span class="hljs-keyword">new</span> HashMap&lt;String, Object&gt;();